Entity-Access/entity-access/README.md

 5. Planned - Oracle Driver (Need help, we do not have Oracle Expertise)

 ## Features
-1. Unit of Work and Repository Pattern
-2. Arrow function based query features with automatic joins.
+1. Arrow function based query features with automatic joins.
+2. Unit of Work and Repository Pattern
 3. Automatic Migrations for missing schema - this is done for fast development and deployment.
 4. Sql functions such as LIKE, You can add your own custom functions easily.
 5. Postgres Driver
 6. Sql Server Driver
 7. Automatic parameterization to safeguard sql injection attacks.
 8. Context Filters - This is a new concept where you can setup filters that will be used against saving/retrieving data.
+9. Sum and Count query methods.
+10. Composite Primary Key Support.

 ## Upcoming Features
 1. Projection - Split query mode only, single level only.